Winterizing Your Chicken Coop and Run

 Integrating New Flock Members

-By Lisa Steele, Brand Ambassador Introducing new flock members to an existing chicken flock can be challenging.
-Chickens don’t generally take kindly to newcomers who might threaten their place in the pecking order.
-Baby chicks should never be put in with adult chickens, unless they were hatched in the coop
+Introducing new flock members to an existing chicken flock can be challenging.
+Chickens often don’t take kindly to newcomers who might threaten their place in the pecking order.
+Learn about steps you can take to make adding new chickens to your flock a smooth and stress reducing process.

 Pros and Cons of Raising Fall Baby Chicks